Weissnix4711/Weissnix4711/README.md

 I run the [Mine9 Minecraft: Bedrock Edition server network][mine9-web].
 Ask me about it on [discord][mine9-discord].

-We currently have one running server: anarchy.
-The only rule is don't break the server.
-And have fun, obviously.

 ### Contact & socials

 | [<img width="250" alt="spotify-github-profile" src="https://spotify-github-profile.vercel.app/api/view?uid=p9zcdrs1ykzgd1evnphgetz4b&cover_image=true">](https://github.com/kittinan/spotify-github-profile) |